Europe rattled by Italy, Brexit stress; safe havens keep gaining | MarketScreener

 "Until recently, the markets' view was that this trade war will be resolved, but clearly now the thinking is that maybe this is not the case and it could be accelerating from here," and Italy and Brexit worries are now adding to that, he said.

-MSCI's broadest index of world shares, which tracks 47 countries, was back in the red too and headed for its second straight week of declines after one of its worst days in years on Monday.
+MSCI's broadest index of world shares <.MIWD00000PUS>, which tracks 47 countries, was back in the red too and headed for its second straight week of declines after one of its worst days in years on Monday.

 According to Bank of Americal Merrill Lynch's number crunchers, $3.5 trillion has been wiped off the value of global equity markets over the past week, while Monday's rout triggered the 12th biggest withdrawal from stocks funds ever to the tune of $12.4 billion.